MuokaPWambua/NSE-BOT/README.md

 With the ability to run check on multiple stocks and on different time intervals.

 #### How to Run
-It can be run both as a desktop app and a script.
+It can be run as a desktop app or a script.

 To run it as a script you will need:
   - `python -m venv virtual`